Partner Lifecycle16 min read

 2. Churn Risk Identification

-- Activity decline alerts: Flag partners with decreasing activity
+• Activity decline alerts: Flag partners with fewer referrals over time

 3. Win-Back Programs